MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/initializing-the-microsoft-exchange-data-source-driver.md

 The results of using the Outlook ISAM format and of using the Exchange client ISAM format are similar.
 The only difference is that the two different clients use different names for the same columns.
 The two ISAM formats have been created so that the Microsoft Access database engine can return the column names in the particular style that the user desires.

-## Microsoft Outlook Client ISAM Formats
+## Microsoft Outlook client ISAM formats

 The **Access Connectivity Engine\\ISAM Formats\\Outlook 9.0** folder contains the following entries.